 Team Showcase Plugin

 Lois Beatty, BSN, RN is known as the “Queen of Quality” at Broadway House for Continuing Care.
 That’s because she is dedicated to maintaining the high standards for care that keep our residents safe.
 The Director of Quality & Regulatory Affairs, she came to Broadway House in 1998, drawn to the facility’s mission to provide care for residents with HIV/AIDS and other vulnerable populations.
+For her dedication to our residents, Ms. Beatty was named the 2021 NJBIZ Healthcare Hero—Nurse of the Year.
 She says, “Broadway House is cutting edge.
 We always aim for standards higher than required by local, state, and federal regulations.
 We advocate and provide care for our residents at the highest level, regardless of their past history or what society may think they deserve.”

 Ms. Beatty earned a Bachelor of Science in Nursing from Rutgers College of Nursing, as well as a paralegal degree from Fairleigh Dickinson University and certification as an enterostomal therapist from Abbott Northwestern Hospital in Minnesota.